 The Reason Why Your Electric Razor Gets Dull

 A dull blade will cause the razor to be less effective at cutting hair.
 This can lead to more irritation and ingrown hairs.
-A dull blade also causes the blades to clog up faster, which means that you have to replace your blades more often.
+A dull blade also causes the blades to clog up faster, so you have to replace your blades more often.

-The reason why your electric razor gets dull in the first place is because of a buildup of hair, soap, and oil on the blade.
+Your electric razor gets dull in the first place because of a buildup of hair, soap, and oil on the blade.
 This buildup causes blunt edges on the blade, which makes it less effective at cutting hair.

 Another reason why electric razors get dull is that they are made with metal blades that can get worn out over time.
 The blades will also get dull if you don’t clean them after every use.